NJ Traffic Tickets for Florida Residents

 Any unpaid ticket reported by another state will result in the suspension of your Florida license.
 If this has happened you must contact the county where you received the ticket and obtain a receipt with the Court seal.
 You must present this receipt to DHSMV via fax (850-617-5178), or mail, or in person at any Florida Driver License Office.
 There will be a D6 suspension reinstatement fee due if the ticket was paid after the Florida suspension date.
 If you are not sure if you owe the D6 suspension reinstatement fee or have trouble contacting the county where you received the ticket, please call 850-617-2000 or inquire at your local Driver License Office in person.

 By way of disclaimer, I must advise you that the purpose of this blog is not to provide legal advise and I am not doing so.
 I do not generally police this blog and I have no way of knowing whether the information that anyone else posts is accurate.
-Also keep in mind that motor vehicle laws and regulations change frequently and anything you read may be out of date.
+Also keep in mind that laws and regulations change frequently and anything you read may be out of date.